Christina5P/Mindful-Rise/README.md

 ## Blog Page
 In blog page, I would like to have a clean and calm style.
 You would be able to search for a blog by category.
-You have to be logegd in to comment a post, but I want it easy so the comment will be approved right away without the admins approvement.
+You have to be loggedd in to comment a post, in a easy way.
-You still have a draft and publish choice, so you can read through your comment before publish.
+As an admin, it should be easy to approve comments, so you have a filter choice nad can approve multiple comments at same time.

 ## Nav Bar
 ## Footer